AlexMost/fresh-monads/README.md

 ```

 ### Continuation monad
-Executes functions in continuation passing style, also allows us to compose synchronous and asynchronous functions in one continuation.
+Executes functions sequence in continuation passing style, also allows us to compose synchronous and asynchronous functions in one sequence.

 Before including some function in a continuation - we must lift it.